FCBtc1116/Blockchain-Projects-Overview/README.md

 <h3><u><strong><i>Bitcoin Dapp</i></strong></u> &nbsp;(Bitcoin)</h3>
 <hr />
 Dogofbitcoin is a Dapp project.
-Users can use this platform to mint sequences, and then use the sequences to draw.
-You can also perform sequence recursion, rune rewriting, etc. We have deployed Rune Swap and improved security using MultiSig Wallet.
-We have integrated Shopify to send products to users.
+Users can use this platform to mint ordinals, and then use the ordinals to create raffle.
+You can also perform ordinal recursion, ordinal reinscribe etc. We have deployed Rune Swap and improved security using MultiSig Wallet.
+Also have integrated Shopify to send products to users.
 <img align="right" width="300px" src="https://github.com/user-attachments/assets/b4bb89dc-a09f-419c-b037-bf199906fb74">

 - Live: <a href="https://dogofbitcoin.com/">Dogofbitcoin</a>